androsyahreza/task-api/README.md

 * Logging:
   - [x]  Morgan.js is used in this app, morgan generates HTTP request logs that include details such as the request method, URL, response status code, and response time.

+* Unit Testing:
+  - [x]  Mocha, chai, and supertest is used in this app, Chai is an assertion library that is mostly used alongside Mocha.
+SuperTest makes a request to host and endpoint, and saves the response in the response variable.

 * Documentation:
   - [x]  Swagger is used in this app, swagger helps API documentation to be more readable and provides a web-based testing API tools.